hyeniii/AWS-MLops/lambda_get_data_docker/README.md

 # lambda_src

-This folder contains the code on AWS Lambda.
+This folder contains the code for Data Ingestion module for AWS Lambda.
+This is the containerized version.